Exploratory Data Analysis (EDA): Correlation Analysis

 Pearson Correlation Coefficient

-Covariance between two variables/columns
+Covariance between two Quan. columns

 • It determines tendency/direction of the relationship between the two variables.